Technology You Want to Know in PCB Cross Section Analysis

 The most significant advantage of using an SEM is that we do not need to polish the PCB cross-section before we use the SEM on it.

-Thus, we can simply use the SEM’s back-scattered electron mode to extract the specimen’s basic and topographical information.
-In addition to this, the SEM has a magnification that ranges from 10x to 2000x.
+Thus, we can use the SEM’s back-scattered electron mode to extract the specimen’s basic and topographical information.

 Efficient Defect Inspection Tool

 In essence, the micro/cross-section acts as a useful failure analysis tool.
 Boards are likely to falter due to an internal error.
-Cross-sectioning may help identify these issues through deep optical inspection.
-Problems may be a result of over-etching, erroneous soldering, faulty pads, etc.

-As such, it gives us a visual tool to work.
-That allows us to iron out any issues with the fabrication process.
-And thus, it is essential to know the extent of your PCB manufacturer’s checks and quality analysis practices, especially if you are a customer.
+Thus, it is essential to know the extent of your PCB manufacturer’s checks and quality analysis practices, especially if you are a customer.

 PCB Trace Cross-Section Geometry

-As with any other form of geometry, PCB cross-section geometry describes the cross-section’s spatial shape and alignment.
 A full cross-section geometry may illustrate the relationship between a PCB’s parts.
 It includes its layers, material, components, and traces.

-Incidentally, trace cross-section geometry refers to space between and alignment of the trace.
+Incidentally, trace cross-section geometry refers to the space between and alignment of the trace.
 They may diagram the route and differential impedance of traces.

 Coplanar, microstripline, and stripline are the most common cross-sectional geometries.
 Additionally, each one has its in-built variations.